Toddler Goal Setting Tips // Our #KidGoals For The New School Year

 Now of course, at 2 and 3 there really isn’t much for them to prepare the night before but as I mentioned above, it is good to get that idea of readiness in their heads even at this age.
 One way I do it for the girls is to have them pick out their outfits the night before so in the morning we can steam roll through our checklist and be out the door with as little drama as possible!
 I have to give a shout out to Gymboree for making this process so easy for me!
 At the Montessori school the kids are not allowed to wear any “character clothing” so getting the girls to pick out outfits is that much harder when I can’t use their favorite princesses to persuade them.
 We recently shopped Gymboree’s Back-To-School collection (found HERE) and got the girls some of the cutest stuff that they are both excited about and I am too!
 You are sure to find some great finds at Gymboree and not only will your kids be mentally prepared for the new school year, they’ll look awesome doing it!

+I hope this post about toddler goal setting tips has helped you figure out how to prompt the conversation with your kids!
 I’d love to hear what your #KidGoals are below!
 Let me know!